elcapykkzxd/NavPathX/Docs.md

 **Q: Can I use this with non-humanoid NPCs?**

-A: NavPath X requires a Humanoid component.
+A: NavPathX requires a Humanoid component.
 For non-humanoid movement, you'll need to modify the module or use a different approach.

 **Q: How many NPCs can I run simultaneously?**